manujoz/mjo-litui/docs/mjo-textfield.md

                 placeholder="Enter your full name"
                 .value=${this.name}
                 @input=${this.#handleInput}
-                helper-text="This will be used as your display name"
+                helperText="This will be used as your display name"
             ></mjo-textfield>

             <p style="margin-top: 1rem;"><strong>Current value:</strong> ${this.name || "No name entered"}</p>